Symphonic3/bitcointechwiki/README.md

 In order to use this tool trustlessly and securely, you need to download at a minimum editor.html and sketch.js from the project files.

-You should also download the latest version of the mempoolJS API and reference that directly in editor.html, instead of fetching it from their servers as it is currently.
+~~You should also download the latest version of the mempoolJS API and reference that directly in editor.html, instead of fetching it from their servers as it is currently.~~
+*We have removed the remote mempool.js api reference as they have stopped updating it.
+It is now referenced directly from the lib folder, with our own edited copy.
+Convenient!

 You can then edit the chainparams array in sketch.js to point to your self-hosted [mempool.space](https://github.com/mempool/mempool) instance, which should be connected to your own node.